m57c/metamask-connect-demo/README.md

 1. Detect the Ethereum provider
 2. Detect the network the user is connected to
 3. Get the user's account id
-4. Request a signature to prove ownership of the account
+4. Sign a message to prove ownership of the account

 ## Development